aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/index.en.md

   ::::

 ::::expand{header="How is GitOps Bridge ApplicationSet configured?"}
-The ApplicationSets provided by the GitOps Bridge can be overridden on per environment and per cluster basis.
+The ApplicationSets provided by the GitOps Bridge can be overridden on a per-environment and per-cluster basis.

 For example, below is a side-by-side comparison of the GitOps Repo with override files and a snippet of the GitOps Bridge ApplicationSet.
 The configuration values are read from the default settings first.
 Then, any environment-specific settings will override the defaults.
 Finally, any cluster-specific settings will override both the default and environment values.
 For example, in the aws-load-balancer-controller addon, it gets default values from the folder `environments/default/addons/aws-load-balancer-controller`.
 Some values can be overwritten for the dev environment by adding `values.yaml` under `environments/dev/addons/aws-load-balancer-controller`.
 These can be overwritten for the my-cluster by adding values.yaml under `environments/clusters/my-cluster/addons/aws-load-balancer-controller`.
 Overriding the default values is optional - you can use the defaults if you don't need any customizations.